lordmauve/ldnpydojo-oct2014/README.md

 ldnpydojo-oct2014
 =================

-London Pyhton Dojo regional drunk detector
+London Python Dojo regional drunk detector

+An attempt to find which regions of the world are currently drunkest.